scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--staking-tls-key-file` (string, file path):

 Avalanche uses two-way authenticated TLS connections to securely identify the `stakingID` of connected peers when `--p2p-tls-enabled=true`.
 This argument specifies the location of the TLS private key used by the node.
 This must be specified when `--p2p-tls-enabled=true`.
 The default value is `""`.

+`--staking-disabled-weight` (int):

+Weight to provide to each peer when staking is disabled.
+The default is `1`.

 `--version` (boolean)